Salt Lake City: Parks

-The largest park in Salt Lake City is This Is the Place Heritage Park, a part of the Utah State Parks system.
-At 217.5 acres, This is the Place Heritage Park re-creates typical 19th-century pioneer life and contains over 50 restored or replicated historical buildings.
-This is the Place Monument also is located within the park, marking the end of the Mormon trail.
+The largest park is This Is the Place Heritage Park, a part of the Utah State Parks system.
+At 217.5 acres, the park recreates typical 19th-century pioneer life and contains over 50 restored or replicated historical buildings.
+This is the Place Monument is located within the park, marking the end of the Mormon Trail.

-Sugar House Park is the second largest park in Salt Lake City at 110 acre and is a part of the Salt Lake County park system.
+Sugar House Park is the second largest park at 110 acre and is a part of the Salt Lake County park system.
 The park is known for its large, rolling hills surrounding a 4.5 acre pond with fountains.
-It was also the site of an annual Fourth of July fireworks display until 2018.

-Red Butte Garden and Arboretum, in the foothills of Salt Lake City, features many different exhibits and also hosts many musical concerts.
+Red Butte Garden and Arboretum, in the foothills, features many different exhibits and also hosts many musical concerts.
 It is operated by the University of Utah.

-City parks

 Salt Lake City has a system of 85 municipal parks.
 Some of the most notable, other than those mentioned above, are: